K

 Deposit period: You must deposit at least ₹250 every financial year for the first 15 years from the date of account opening.
 After 15 years, no more deposits are needed — the existing balance continues to earn 8.2% interest until maturity at 21 years.

-Premature closure: The account can be closed before maturity only in these cases: (1) Marriage of the girl — allowed after she turns 18 (must apply 1 month before or 3 months after marriage), (2) Death of the account holder (girl child), (3) Extreme compassionate grounds like life-threatening illness — requires approval from the competent authority.
+Premature closure: The account can be closed before maturity only in these cases: (1) Marriage of the girl — allowed after she turns 18 (must apply 1 month before or 3 months after marriage), (2) Death of the account holder (girl child), (3) Extreme compassionate grounds — requires approval.

 ⚖️SSY vs PPF vs FD — Which is Best for Your Daughter?